skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

 All commanders *simultaneously* execute each Maneuver phase for all their Formations.
 #### Launch Phase
  1. **Launch fighter groups or gunboats** -- these arrive as members of their parent Formation **or** as one or more new Formation(s) of their own.
-(If the latter, they need to have been scripted as such in the Scripting Phase.)
+(If the latter, they need to have been noted as such in the Plotting Phase.)
 See "Fighters and Gunboats" in the Appendix for details.
- 1. **Launch Ordnance** -- any weapon scripted as Firing this turn, regardless of whether its action will turn out to be valid, does indeed fire.
+ 1. **Launch Ordnance** -- any weapon plotted as Firing this turn, regardless of whether its action will turn out to be valid, does indeed fire.
 Mark off rack-mounted ordnance, magazine ammunition, etc at this time.

 #### Movement Phase
  1. **Maneuver Formations** -- Roll Formations' Speed and Evasion assignments as separate dice pools.